Who We Are

 Our collective experience is enormous: from creating and performing all sorts of music in venues around the world, to running other artistic organizations, to sharing our craft with those who aspire to make their own work, to commissioning and developing new work.
 We are musicians and artists, we are people working together to make our world better by sharing our work.

 Learn more about the individual musicians of Wavefield here.

-In our first full season (2018 - 2019) we will undertake residencies at MANA Contemporary in Jersey City, and at Rensselaer Polytechnic Institute in Troy, NY, and perform concerts at Carnegie Hall, National Sawdust, EMPAC, The Park Avenue Armory, and MANA, featuring the music of:
+In the 2018 - 2019 season we participated in residencies at MANA Contemporary in Jersey City, and at Rensselaer Polytechnic Institute in Troy, NY, and perform concerts at Carnegie Hall, National Sawdust, EMPAC, The Park Avenue Armory, and MANA, featuring the music of:

 Want to know more?
 Interested in collaborating?
 Just want to say hi?

 In the mean time, we hope to see you at a performance.